oat-sa/mathquill/docs/Config.md

 `maxDepth` specifies the maximum number of nested MathBlocks.
 When `maxDepth` is set to 1, the user can type simple math symbols directly into the editor but not into nested MathBlocks, e.g. the numerator and denominator of a fraction.

 Nested content in latex rendered during initialization or pasted into mathquill is truncated to avoid violating `maxDepth`.
 When `maxDepth` is not set, no depth limit is applied by default.

+##focusOnDenominator

+If `focusOnDenominator` is true then cursor put to denominator in the fraction expression.
+Default value is `false`.

 ## substituteTextarea